sosunnyproject/sosunnyproject.github.io/content/portfolio/dwc-v2/index.md

   <li>The concept was a thought experiment: "What if the Internet was a garden full of moss, lichens, and mushrooms?
 A place where humans could visit this lush, natural environment, listen to tales of software-plants, rest against the hardware-earth, and interact with data-creatures?"</li>
 </ul>

-<h2>Implementation</h2>
+<h2>Key Accomplishments</h2>
 <ul>
-  <li>Created a mobile website accessible only through the local network via a user's local IP address.
-Each user was presented with their own virtual garden and creatures.</li>
+  <li>Designed and developed a localized mobile website where users could interact with their own virtual garden and creatures, enhancing user engagement.</li>
-  <li>The animation speed and gradient color of the garden were influenced by temperature and humidity data from a local Raspberry Pi.</li>
+  <li>Incorporated real-time environmental data, utilizing temperature and humidity readings from Raspberry Pi to dynamically alter animation speeds and garden gradient colors.</li>
-  <li>In 2022, I managed updated development requirements, adjusted the SVG generation algorithm for the creatures, and oversaw general graphic code refactoring.
-Additionally, I assisted with server code based on nodejs, socket integration, and the cloud database migration process.</li>
+  <li>Successfully managed the 2022 development phase, ensuring timely updates to requirements, optimizing the SVG generation algorithm, and spearheading graphic code refactoring.</li>
+  <li>Collaborated in server-side development, focusing on nodejs, socket integration, and transitioning to a cloud-based database system.</li>
 </ul>

-<h2>Technical Features</h2>
+<h2>Technical Highlights</h2>
 <ul>
-  <li>The website made use of pixi js (a web 2D rendering engine), WebGL, socket, nodejs, and Raspberry PI.</li>
+  <li>Enhanced interactive visual experience using pixi js, WebGL, socket, nodejs, and Raspberry Pi.</li>
-  <li>The experience was meant to be immersive, tying the mobile website to drawing installations, mesh wifi networks, and interactive features.</li>
+  <li>Engineered an immersive mobile website experience linked to physical drawing installations, innovative mesh wifi networks, and user-interactive features.</li>
-  <li>The site was kept local, being accessible only when connected to a specific wifi network from a distributed mesh network.
-This network was set up with wifi names such as "lichen", "moss", and "mushroom".</li>
+  <li>Pioneered a local access approach, ensuring website accessibility exclusively through unique mesh wifi networks, named to augment the exhibition theme.</li>
 </ul>

 <h2>Technical Diagrams</h2>
 <ul>
-<li><a target="_blank" href="https://www.figma.com/file/w2HzFecg65sds39SEc4S6Z/Software-Diagram?node-id=0%3A1">Structure</a></li>
+<li><a target="_blank" href="https://www.figma.com/file/w2HzFecg65sds39SEc4S6Z/Software-Diagram?node-id=0%3A1">System Architecture</a></li>
-<li><a target="_blank" href="https://www.figma.com/file/w2HzFecg65sds39SEc4S6Z/Software-Diagram?node-id=9%3A4">Flow</a></li>
+<li><a target="_blank" href="https://www.figma.com/file/w2HzFecg65sds39SEc4S6Z/Software-Diagram?node-id=9%3A4">User Flow & Interaction</a></li>
 </ul>

-<h2>Personal Note</h2>
+<h2>Personal Reflection</h2>
 <ul>
-  <li>Having admired Taeyoon Choi since my introduction to SFPC in 2016 in NYC, collaborating on this project was a rewarding experience.
-Alongside Cezar Mocan from NYU ITP, I primarily contributed to WebGL generative design using pixi.js, developed accessibility features, integrated audio, and designed touch interactions.
-The website was made LIVE only in a local environment, intricately tied to the unique wifi setup of the exhibition.</li>
+  <li>Collaborating with revered artist Taeyoon Choi, a personal inspiration since my exposure to SFPC in 2016, was an honor and a pivotal moment in my career.
+Working closely with Cezar Mocan from NYU ITP, I took the lead in WebGL generative design via pixi.js, enhanced website accessibility, integrated immersive audio, and crafted intuitive touch interactions.
+This project uniquely fused the digital and physical realms, with website access restricted to the exhibition's bespoke wifi setup.</li>
 </ul>